 Don't forget to rate the recipe by clicking the stars.
 Also, pin the recipe by clicking the "Pin" button, for your future reference.

 Instant Pot Paneer

-- Pour ½ gallon milk in Instant pot container and close the lid.
+- Pour milk into the Instant Pot liner and close the lid.

-- Once the milk is boiled, the instant pot will show "Yogurt".
-Select "Cancel".
+- Once the milk is boiled, the Instant Pot will show "Yogurt".
+Press "Cancel".

 - Add and stir vinegar to the milk and let it stand for 5-10 minutes.
 The whey and milk solids will get separated.